Share On Social!

 Submit an abstract for a poster presentation by Nov.
 30, 2017.

-“We have seen substantial advancement in cancer prevention, screening, diagnosis and treatment over the past decades—but addressing Latino cancer health disparities has not nearly kept pace with progress,” said Ramirez, who directs the Institute for Health Promotion Research (IHPR) that will co-host the conference alongside UT Health San Antonio Cancer Center.
+“We have seen substantial advancement in cancer prevention, screening, diagnosis and treatment over the past decades—but addressing Latino cancer health disparities has not nearly kept pace with progress,” said Ramirez, who directs the Institute for Health Promotion Research (IHPR) that will co-host the conference alongside UT Health San Antonio MD Anderson Cancer Center.

 Advancing the Science of Cancer in Latinos will feature the state of Latino cancer, showcase new research, and spur multidisciplinary collaborations for cancer solutions, Ramirez said.